ajuarezse/se_project_aroundtheus/README.md

 ---

 I plan to expand this project with additional features and functionalities.
-The work I’ve done so far demonstrates my skills in Javascript, API integration, responsivve design, object-oriented programming and front-end development.
+One idea of mine is to impliment a section where users can add short descriptions about their travels.
+The work I’ve done so far demonstrates my skills in Javascript, API integration, responsive design, object-oriented programming and front-end development.